Las Vegas could be home to A’s, MLB commissioner says in report

 Major League Baseball Commissioner Rob Manfred last week told Oakland officials that the Athletics could be moving to Las Vegas if the city doesn’t drop a lawsuit.

-Major League Baseball Commissioner Rob Manfred last week told Oakland officials that the Athletics could be moving to Las Vegas if the city doesn’t drop its lawsuit over the sale of land at Oakland-Alameda County Coliseum, according to a story in Sunday’s San Francisco Chronicle.
+Major League Baseball Commissioner Rob Manfred last week told Oakland officials that the Athletics could move to Las Vegas if the city doesn’t drop its lawsuit over the sale of land at Oakland-Alameda County Coliseum, according to a story in Sunday’s San Francisco Chronicle.

 According to Reid, Manfred told Oakland officials that the A’s have options elsewhere if the city doesn’t change its stance.

-Note: UPDATE: MLB commissioner says no plans to move Oakland A’s to Las Vegas